jcraigk/kudochest/README.md

 bundle exec rspec
 ```

-To generate seed data for manual testing, first install your local instance of KarmaChest into a development workspace and then run
+To generate seed data for manual testing, first install your local instance of KudoChest into a development workspace and then run

 ```
 bundle exec rails seeds:all